City-of-Helsinki/django-helusers/README.md

 User of this class can use it in any way they need to perform authentication and/or authorization.
 Check the class documentation for more details.

+### Token authentication settings

-Some settings are needed (and some are optional) that affect how the `RequestJWTAuthentication` class works.
+Some settings are needed (and some are optional) that affect how the `ApiTokenAuthentication` and `RequestJWTAuthentication` classes work.

 ```python
 OIDC_API_TOKEN_AUTH = {